-Local guides are on hand to escort you along the way, should you want some extra support and great local knowledge.
+We have connections to excellent local guides are to escort you along the way, should you want some extra support and great local knowledge.
 Contact us for further details and to help you to connect with our qualified guides.

 Penyghent